 - 2 tablespoons minced fresh cilantro

-- Place first nine ingredients in a 6-qt. electric pressure cooker.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 15 minutes.
-When finished cooking, quick-release pressure according to manufacturer's directions.
+- Place first 9 ingredients in a 6-qt. electric pressure cooker.
+Lock lid; close pressure-release valve.
+Adjust pressure to pressure-cook on high for 15 minutes.
+Quick-release pressure.

 - Select saute setting and adjust for low heat.
 Mix flour and 1/2 cup cream until smooth; stir into soup.
 Stir in 3/4 cup Parmesan cheese, bacon, cilantro and remaining cream.
 Cook and stir until slightly thickened, 6-8 minutes.
 Serve with remaining cheese.